Searching...

 It is an AC voltage stabilizer that supplies a nearly constant voltage to automatically control by connecting the servo motor and the variable autotransformer used to change the AC voltage.
 The principle is that the output voltage is kept constant by detecting the fluctuation of the input voltage and controlling the servo motor by the control circuit.

-The advantage of variable autotransformer is that conversion efficiency is good.
+The advantage of variable autotransformers is that conversion efficiency is good.
 On the other hand, since it involves mechanical movement, it has a slow response speed and cannot respond to instantaneous fluctuations.
 In addition, the waveform distortion is not improved and is the same as the input.
 The frequency cannot be changed, and the size becomes large and heavy as disadvantages.

 Circuit of Variable Autotransformer